 Prioritizing Justice in New York State Cap-Trade-and-Invest

 Since 2021, NYC-EJA, in partnership with Resources for the Future, several academic partners, and many of our community partners (member organizations, coalition partners), has worked to better understand how different methods of the Climate Leadership and Community Protection Act (CLCPA) implementation would function to meet the goals this law outlines.
-The project we undertook used extensive, cutting edge climate and emissions modeling to discover how different policies and implementations would impact air quality and emissions in New York State.
+The project we undertook used extensive, cutting-edge climate and emissions modeling to discover how different policies and implementations would impact air quality and emissions in New York State.
 We found that the most effective policies at reducing emissions were those recommended by environmental justice communities.

 The NYC Climate Justice Agenda is a research and advocacy campaign to address the need for comprehensive community-based approaches to climate action.
 Informed by the experiences of our member organizations, NYC-EJA monitors City and State government progress towards meaningfully and equitably addressing climate change, and provides strategic recommendations to dismantle historic environmental burdens for frontline communities in New York City.